der-gabe/snapplicator/README.md

 Simply create a directory `/etc/snapplicator` and copy your `config.yml` there (keeping the name).
-Snapplicator expects and will look for a config file at `/etc/snapplicator/config.yml` in the absence of the `-c` option and will us it if found.
+Snapplicator expects and will look for a config file at `/etc/snapplicator/config.yml` in the absence of the `-c` option and will use it if found.

 ## Automation